Divertimento for String Orchestra (Bartók): Music

-Allegro non troppo
+I. Allegro non troppo

 Typically 8 minutes long, the opening movement is presented as a waltz with specific 'gypsy' influences evident melodically, through the use of various modes and non-traditional scales, and rhythmically, through the use of irregularly placed accents and extended syncopated rhythms.
 Metrically, the movement is set in shifting, regular compound meters that at times evoke both a clear or equally murky beat placement.
 The movement is presented in standard Sonata form in conjunction with Bartók's attempt at a neoclassical work.
 Bartók's homage to the Baroque period is clear in his treatment of orchestration in this movement.
 There is a clear contrast of textures between a small group of soloists and the tutti orchestra, reminiscent of the Baroque concerto grosso.
 The melodic material presented by the group of soloists is commonly imitative fugato.
 Bartók's harmonic language throughout the movement is typically very chromatic and contains modal inflections.
 There are several spots within the movement where harmony seems to imitate common Baroque harmony, explicit evidence supporting the work's neoclassicism.

+II.
 Molto adagio

 The 8-minute-long second movement is very slow and dark music.
 The movement is presented in ternary form, another neoclassical influence.
 Harmonically and melodically, it is less traditional and less oriented to the neoclassical style than the previous movement, at times, stretching tonality to the brink of atonality.
 The movement's three themes are imitated, frequently while another voice has yet to complete its melodic phrase.
 This technique creates a dissonant, foreboding sound that is furthered by sharp dynamic contrasts.
 Bartók requests some extended techniques in this movement, writing many double stops and several instances of harmonics.
 The texture is once again varied by contrasts of soloists with the full orchestra, although to a lesser extent than in the previous movement.

+III.
 Allegro assai

-The 6 minute finale is quick, dance-like and in rondo form.
+The 6-minute finale is quick, dance-like and in rondo form.
 Harmonically, this movement is more clearly modal and less dissonant than the previous movement.
 This movement is full of imitation both as single solo voices and as a full ensemble.
 Variation of texture is again achieved by the contrast of solo voices and full orchestra.
 Within the movement is a full three-voice fugue that culminates in a recitative-like solo cadenza for violin.
 This solo evokes a gypsy quality through its rhythmic, harmonic and stylistic inflections.
 The piece closes with a fast section reminiscent of Bartók's later string quartets.